freewill7/stroudmasters/README.md

 Web Server is available at http://localhost:1313/ (bind address 127.0.0.1)
 ```

 Visting this address in a browser will give you a preview of the site.
+You can stop the webserver by pressing `Ctrl-c` in your terminal

 ### Guide to the sources